-A bachelor degree with a 2:1 (hons) or above in a physical science such as physics, mathematics, chemistry, engineering, geophysics, atmospheric or environmental science, meteorology or oceanography.
+A bachelor degree with a 2:1 (hons) or above in a physical science such as (but not limited to) physics, mathematics, chemistry, engineering, geophysics, atmospheric or environmental science, meteorology or oceanography.

-Preferably, you will have also studied at least on year of university-level mathematics, though additional courses are available as part of this course.
+Preferably, you will have also studied at least one year of university-level mathematics, though additional courses are available as part of this course.

 Months of entry